fsamadi1/ISQA-8600/DataCleaning.md

 4. I have encountered missing values with the columns Program_name and duration.

-5. I am planning on filling in the missing values in the columns Program_name and duration.
+5. I am planning on omitting the missing values in the columns Program_name and duration.
 First, I will be checking the columns Program_name and duration for NAs.

 ```
 tibble_data %>% filter(program_name==NA) %>% count()